 While an affiliate marketing strategy can be incredibly effective in providing your sales funnel with leads and conversions, it's worth noting that it takes time, effort and care to see the best results.
 When done right, though, it is an excellent long-term source of traffic and sales for your business, and can also be scaled as your enterprise grows.

-Join an Affiliate Network
+1. Join a Relevant Affiliate Network

 Since it can be challenging to recruit affiliates – especially during your company's infancy – it is a wise idea to join affiliate marketing networks such as ClickBank, JVZoo and Amazon Associates.
 Many of these hosts assess your product, advise you on pricing structures, and guide you on what you should pay people every time they drive a conversion, lead or sale your way.